shoimya/Shoimya/README.md

 - 👋 Hi, I’m @Shoimya
 - 👀 I’m interested in Computer Science and Artificial Intelligence
-- 🌱 I’m currently finsinhing my Bachelor's in CSE from Michigan State University
+- 🌱 I’m currently finishing my Bachelor's in CSE from Michigan State University
-- 💞️ I’m looking to collaborate on any C++, python projects
+- 💞️ I’m looking to collaborate on any C++, python projects and a Summer Internship
 - 📫 How to reach me: chyshoimya@gmail.com

 <!---